Our Basic Policy on Internal Control Systems

 - Rules and other related frameworks concerning management of risks of losses to the Group

 (1) The Company shall establish appropriate risk management systems in the Group.
-Important risk issues shall be submitted to deliberations, from a viewpoint of the Group, at the CSR Committee chaired by the President to formulate basic courses of action and consider and implement appropriate measures.
+Important risk issues shall be submitted to deliberations, from a viewpoint of the Group, at the ESG Committee chaired by the President to formulate basic courses of action and consider and implement appropriate measures.

 (2) With regard to specific risk domains related to the Group's businesses, such as information management, environment, health, safety and disaster prevention, the Company shall formulate risk management systems by means of establishing rules, guidelines and manuals, and assigning personnel in charge of risk management in each of the Company and its subsidiaries.
-In addition, risk matters arising from performance of particular business operations in the Company or its subsidiaries shall be judged and handled appropriately, and important risk information shall be reported to the office of the CSR Committee at the Company according to prescribed procedures.
+In addition, risk matters arising from performance of particular business operations in the Company or its subsidiaries shall be judged and handled appropriately, and important risk information shall be reported to the office of the ESG Committee at the Company according to prescribed procedures.

 (3) The Company shall periodically identify and sort out priority risk matters that should be addressed as a whole of the Group, and shall monitor and manage formulation and implementation of measures at the Company and its subsidiaries against each of such matters.